ghorwin/BlockMod/readme.md

 User interaction:

-- selecting/deselecting blocks
+- selecting/deselecting blocks and connections
 - connect blocks by dragging lines from socket to socket
 - moving blocks around, hereby keeping the connections and adjusting their geometry automatically
-- defining block geometry and their socket types and positions; when modifying existing blocks keep connections previously made (except when a socket is removed)

 Take a look at the following animation, which illustrates the basic functionality:

 ![](BlockMod/doc/Functionality_2019-08-28.gif)

-Data handling:
+Advanced features:

+- defining block geometry and their socket types and positions; when modifying existing blocks keep connections previously made (except when a socket is removed)

+## Programming Interface Concept

-- access/retrieve data structure
+- access/retrieve data structure (the network)
-- create/manipulate data structure via API
+- create/manipulate data structure via API (adding/removing blocks and connectors)
-- serialize/deserialize data structure
+- serialize/deserialize data structure (read/write to xml stream and/or file)

-Also important:
-- export view of network as vector graphics image/print to printer/PDF
-- adjust style/view options

 Customizability:

 - override default appearance/drawing of blocks, sockets and connectors
 - create blocks with additional side effects (e.g. mouse hovering shows auxilliary attributes)

+## Auxilliary features

+- export view of network as vector graphics image/print to printer/PDF
+- adjust style/view options

-## Basic Concepts
+## Implementation Concepts

 ### Data structure
 Data structure `Network` contains `Block` definitions.
 Each block may have several sockets, either input or output sockets.
 Sockets may be connected via `Connectors`, which also belong to the network.